AlbertoSS1/piStar/USERMANUAL.md

 **The Menu Bar is divided into four sub-areas:**

-1. **File**: Where you can save and load the template, save the template as an image, and create a new blank template.
+1. **File**: Where you can save and load the model, save the model as an image, and create a new blank model.
 ![File Toolbar](images/FileToolbar.PNG)

-2. **Add**: Where you can select the elements, links, dependencies, contributions, and refinements you want to add to the template
+2. **Add**: Where you can select the elements, links, dependencies, contributions, and refinements you want to add to the model
 ![Add Toolbar](images/AddToolbar.PNG)

 3. **Options**: Where you can perform privacy and visual settings, such as putting in full screen mode, making changes to the links you create, and changing the dimensions of the drawing area.